-Traditional review systems are broken.
+The traditional review system is broken.
 A restaurant with 4.8 stars and 2,000 reviews tells you almost nothing useful.
 Is it actually good, or just not terrible?
 Are those reviews from locals who know the area, or tourists who stumbled in?

 This research led us to a counterintuitive design decision: Reel Reviews would only show negative reviews.
 No star ratings, no "recommend this place" buttons.
 Just honest, specific complaints about what went wrong.